sfeakes/AqualinkD/README.md

 #

 # Aqualink Versions tested
-This was designed for Jandy Aqualink RS, so should work with AqualinkRS and iAqualink Combo controll panels.
-It will work with Aqualink PDA / AquaPalm and NON Combo iAqualink, but there are limitations.
+This was designed for Jandy Aqualink RS, so should work with AqualinkRS and iAqualink Combo control panels.
+It will work with Aqualink PDA/AquaPalm and NON Combo iAqualink; but with limitations.
-Below are varified versions (But should work with any AqualinkRS) :-
+Below are verified versions, but should work with any AqualinkRS :-

 | Version | Notes |